 Q. How do I keep track of where I am at in relation to meeting my deductible for the year?

-When you receive your Explanation of Benefits “EOB” from PEHP it will have a balance that you can verify.
+A. When you receive your Explanation of Benefits “EOB” from PEHP it will have a balance that you can verify.
 PEHP has a great website (www.pehp.org) that allows you to track EOB’s, what charges applied to the deductible, and research drugs or surgeries.
 Log-in and get to know how it can help you.

 Q. Do I really need to keep my receipts for everything I pay for using money from my HSA and for how long?

-Yes, you will need this information should you ever get audited by the IRS.
+A. Yes, you will need this information should you ever get audited by the IRS.
 The IRS can audit you for 7 years for the use of your HSA funds.
 You will need to be able to prove that money spent from your account went to eligible expenses.
 I would recommend attaching all receipts to the monthly statement when the deduction occurs.

 Q. If I am participating in my companies Qualified High Deductible Health Plan (QHDHP) and have opened an HSA account, can I also be covered on another plan?